univention/ucsschool-id-connector/docs/development.rst

 we need to:

 1. Stop the |IDC| in it's container,
-2. Find out its id,
+2. Find out its ID,
-3. Use this id to sync the files into the container,
+3. Use this ID to sync the files into the container,
 4. Restart and prepare the container for development.

 Lets do it!